Favorite Destinations | The Wanderlust Effect

 Runners Up: Sonoma County, California; Franschhoek, South Africa

-Read about our experience hiking to the Boiling Lake in Dominica.
+Read about our experience gorilla trekking in the Congo.

 For the Wildlife Enthusiast: Kenya